-The BLM's purpose for agency action is to implement actions that would achieve and maintain the wild burro population within established AML over a period of 10 years and help the BLM in achieving and maintaining a TNEB on these public lands.
+The BLM's purpose for agency action is to implement management activities that would achieve and then maintain the wild burro population within the established AML over a period of 10 years and assist the BLM in achieving and maintaining a TNEB on these public lands.

 The BLM's need for agency action is to prevent undue or unnecessary degradation of the public lands associated with excess wild burros, allow for recovery of degraded range resources, and to restore a TNEB and multiple-use relationship on public lands, consistent with the provisions of section 1333(b) of the WFRHBA.